sozialhelden/accessibility-cloud/app/docs/importing-data.md

 - For this to work, `properties.placeSourceId` must refer to the ID of a place data source on accessibility.cloud that belongs to the same organization.
 - accessibility.cloud will show the imported equipment/facilities on the overview page of associated place data source.
 - The accessibility.cloud `/placeInfos` API will include equipment/facility data as `properties.equipmentInfos` property.

+#### Parameters

+- `refetchAfterUpsert` (optional): Set this to `true` to output a refetched document after each upsert.
+This document will contain all properties in the DB, even the ones that you have not included in the upsert modifier.

 ### `UpsertDisruption`